SanDisk SD Card Repair Tool Free Download: Fix Corrupted Cards Without Data Loss

 After successfully recovering your important files, you can now proceed with repairing the SanDisk SD card itself.
 The following methods move from basic error checking to more advanced fixes, helping you restore normal functionality step by step while minimizing further risk.

 Method 1.
-Use CHKDSK Command
+Windows CHKDSK Tool

 The CHKDSK utility is a built-in Windows tool designed to detect and fix logical file system errors on storage devices.
 It works by scanning the SD card for bad sectors, repairing corrupted file system structures, and restoring accessibility.
 This method is suitable when the card is recognized but shows errors such as "file system corrupted" or "cannot read drive".